MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 e^{-T} [H, \tau_\nu] e^T |\text{HF}\rangle
 ``

-from the jacobian transformation, getting the expressions for ``\eta`` is simple by projecting those on a HF bra.
+from the jacobian transformation, the expressions for ``\eta`` are simply obtained by projecting those on a HF bra.

 ```@repl 1
 η_ai = act_on_bra(proj_ai)